kimor79/packer-centos/README.md

   * To specify a different CentOS version: `-var centos_version=X.Y`
     * You will most likely also need to pass iso_checksum and iso_url
   * To set root's password hash: `-var root_hash='encrypted_string'`
+  * To have sssd installed specify the location of an sssd.conf: `-var sssd_conf='/local/path/to/sssd.conf'`

 Available builders: